-I know that, between family and having a job, it’s hard to find time to improve one’s skills, so in this article I’m going to give you a short list of the basic survival skills that are most important ones for you to focus.
-Let’s work on these first before we move on to more advanced things such as woodworking, butchering an animal, or making homemade beauty products.
+Urban or rural, bugging in or out, this short list of the basic survival skills are most important ones for you to focus regardless of what disaster or emergency you prep for.
+Work on these first before we move on to more advanced things such as woodworking, butchering an animal, making a greenhouse etc. etc.

 The rule of threes states that one can live up to 3 minutes without air, 3 hours without shelter, 3 days without water and 3 weeks without food.
 Needless to say that making shelter is of utmost importance whether you’re bugging out through the woods or just wandering around and trying to stay under the radar in a city ruled by gang members.

-This is the poster-boy of emergency shelters and the one that requires the least amount of gear to make.
+A lean-to shelter is the most common type, and the one that requires the least amount of gear to make.
 You will need either a fallen tree branch or something to lean into the main branch, such as a large rock (see above).

 After that, all you have to do is place branches and twigs of various sizes left and right of the main one.
 To isolate the makeshift shelter even better, use moss or dry leaves.

-Last but not least, you’re going to need to make an opening to allow yourself and the heat from the nearby open fire to get in.
+Last but not least, you’re going to need to make an opening to allow yourself and the heat from the nearby open fire to get inside.

 Tip #2: If you can’f find anything to lean the main branch from, you can use paracord and/or duct tape to secure it from the adjacent smaller branches.